-Chapter 260 of the Laws of New York State changed the annual payment due date for employers who participate in the ERS.
+Chapter 260 of the Laws of 2004 of the State of New York changed the annual payment due date for employers who participate in the ERS.
 The December 15 payment due date changed to February 1.
 The covered salary period (April 1 - March 31) did not change for the calculation.